mootoday/www-mootoday-com/src/content/blog/all-you-need-is-a-cli/index.md

 Do you remember the `now` CLI, by Zeit?
 It was Vercel's (prev.
 Zeit) first product (afaik) and to this day one of my favourite examples of how a CLI-first product can be very successful.
 Developers loved and used `now` because it was simple, it worked, it was fast, and it did the job better than alternative solutions that provided a web interface.

+There is also `flyctl` from <a href="https://fly.io/docs/flyctl/" target="_blank">fly.io</a>.
+Their CLI is as comprehensive as it gets and a must-study CLI to learn from.

 More recently, `ssh terminal.shop` demonstrated how a CLI-only approach to e-commerce can challenge decades of "e-commerce best practices".

 These success stories aren't accidents.
 They reflect a deep understanding of technical users' needs: